vmware-tanzu/tanzu-plugin-runtime/test/compatibility/docs/cross-version-api-compatibility.md

 ### Test Suite API

-Framework has `framework.NewTestCase` to write a specific test case, each test case consists of a sequence of commands, with each command corresponding to an invocatino of a API from a specific version of runtime.
+Framework has `framework.NewTestCase` to write a specific test case, each test case consists of a sequence of commands, with each command corresponding to an invocation of a API from a specific version of runtime.

 ``` go
 // Construct series of commands to execute